swebdevelopment/Pixuru-iOS-SDK/README.md

 ####Product Options:

-* **default**
-    (BOOL)   - Determines which product is selected by default when the user selects the category. default = 1 is selected.
-If more than one item in a given category is default = 1, the app will use the first default item in this array.
 * **addToBasePrice**
     (NUMBER) - An (optional) amount (USD) to add to the minimum price of the product as determined by Pixuru.
 If addToBasePrice = 5.99 for a given product and the product base price is $125.00, the product price displayed in and used by the SDK will be $130.99.
 * **included**